Can an App Help You Save on Car Insurance?

 Despite the high-tech underpinnings of drive apps, how they function on the surface is easy to understand.
 After signing up with your insurance company, you’ll be directed to download its specific drive app.
 Once installed, the app begins to collect data about your driving habits.
 Using the accelerometer, gyroscope and GPS sensors inside your smartphone, the app can determine when you are driving and record your acceleration and deceleration, speed, distance driven, location and more.

 Which behaviors affect your discount?
-Negative factors include harsh braking, abrupt turns, speeding, late-night driving, high vehicle usage, and travel to areas where a break-in is more likely.
+Negative factors include harsh braking, abrupt turns, speeding, late-night driving, and high vehicle usage.
 Positive factors are basically the opposites: gradual braking and acceleration, low vehicle usage, obeying the speed limit and avoiding nighttime driving.
 If you’re generally a defensive driver, you should receive a hefty discount; if you’re an overly aggressive driver — and don’t plan on changing that — using a drive app probably won’t be beneficial.

 The main advantage of signing up for a drive app program is the savings.
 Many insurance companies offer an immediate 5 percent discount on premiums simply for signing up, then provide an additional discount after your review period.
 This behavior-based discount can be significant, with most insurers touting savings of up to 20 percent — hundreds of dollars per year for many drivers.
 And this discount is usually in addition to the traditional insurance discounts you’re already receiving.
 In addition, many insurance companies won’t penalize you if the app records bad driving behaviors and your rate may not increase.
-Instead, you’ll just forfeit the initial 5 percent discount and won’t receive any extra savings.
+Instead, your discount will be capped at 5 percent and won’t receive any extra savings.
 Keep in mind, this may be changing in the future.

 Drive apps present an especially attractive opportunity for drivers with a recent history of accidents or speeding tickets.
 Whereas previously, there was no way to prove you had become a better driver — and your insurance premiums would skyrocket because of your spotty record — drive apps give you a chance to show you’ve changed.
 Although your driving record certainly will factor into your rate, the drive app discount is likely to soften the blow.